 When I was growing up, my family ate a lot of popcorn.
 Microwave popcorn on movie nights.
 Bowl after bowl of air-popped, dry and light as packing peanuts.
 Kettle corn bought by the sack at summertime fairs.
 And best of all, stovetop popcorn.

 My grandma made us real old-fashioned popcorn on the stove every summer, and it was by far the best.
 It tasted like actual corn, with just the right amount of butter and salt.
 This is the only popcorn I eat now.
-It takes a bit more effort than the others, but it’s easy enough to make late at night when you’re noshy in front of a movie.
+It takes a bit more effort than the others, but it’s easy enough to make late at night when you’re in the mood for some healthy, crunchy snacks.

-2 tablespoons oil with a high flash point, like canola or peanut
+- 2 tablespoons oil with a high smoke point, like canola or peanut

 Step 1: Bring the Heat